Five Low Fire Base Clear Glazes: What is the Best Strategy?

 Notes

-*Although similar to the previous G1916M, this recipe provides greater thermal expansion adjustability.
+Although similar to the previous G1916M, this recipe provides greater thermal expansion adjustability.
 It combines a middle-of-the-road thermal expansion frit with a very low and very high expansion frit (they cancel each other out but increase gloss of the otherwise silky Frit 3195).
-The frits in this recipe are common (the 3249 less so but it deserves to be common because of its utility).
+The frits in this recipe (or similar ones) are common.
 We adjusted this in a later version, G1916QL1, it employs a kaolin for better clarity and more frit 3249 for glaze fit on more bodies.

 Do not assume the glaze fits because a piece emerges from the kiln without crazing or shivering.
-Thermally stress it (by two minute boiling-water and ice-water immersion cycles).
-We refer to this as the 65:10:10:15 recipe.
+Thermally stress it (e.g. ICWT test).

 If this crazes, try 65:20:15 (3195:3249:EPK).